glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 -   Replace that existing suit's name and description
 -   (Advanced, optional) Patch the repository and unlockables to add the suit to Peacock

 A lot of this won't make sense right now, but don't worry, we will cover each step in detail.
 Again, before continuing, please make sure you have all the tools in the [requirements](.).
-While it's exciting to make entirely new outfits we definitely recommend beginners try the first two tutorials before continuing to get accustomed to the tools, as this tutorial will go into more advanced concepts.
+While it's exciting to make entirely new outfits we definitely recommend beginners try the first two tutorials to get accustomed to the tools before continuing, as this tutorial will go into more advanced concepts.

 For the purposes of this tutorial we will be making an outfit we can call "Street Smart".
 When we are done it will look like this: